 Testing the Cadacus WCF Service:

-- To test whether the Cadacus WCF Service is properly connecting and functioning, open a browser on the server and enter the following URL (it is not case sensitive):
+To test whether the Cadacus WCF Service is properly connected, functioning, and not restricted by a firewall port block or a device configuration, open a browser on the server where the service is installed and running; then enter the following URL (note for the testing in this section, the URL is NOT case sensitive):

-If the above response is not returned, check the registry setting to "User", "UserPassword", "Company" and "CompanyPassword" as indicated int the Cadacus Mobile app tutorial.
+If the above response is not returned, check the registry settings as follows:

 - To check the version of the WCF service installed, enter the following URL, which should return version information, as in this example:

 More troubleshooting if the WCF Service stops

 If the Cadacus WCF Service continues running after attempting handheld transactions, the issue is likely to be related to other network communications.